Company Profile

 August 2006

-Neoteric Technical Director Robert Wilson visited Terre Haute, Indiana USA headquarters for new engine development, product development, testing, and to assist with organizing the factory for increased production capacity.
+Neoteric Technical Director Robert Wilson visited Terre Haute, US headquarters in Indiana for new engine development, product development, testing, and to assist with organizing the factory to improve production.

-Tristan Linck produced curriculum guides for DiscoverHover, which continued to grow and exceeded 2000 participating students, teachers, and schools from throughout the world.
+Tristan Linck working as an Intern produced many curriculum guides for DiscoverHover, which continued to grow.
+It exceeded 2000 participating students, teachers, and schools worldwide.

-Futurist Extreme Fun President Winston Jordaan, Neoteric's dealer in South Africa, achieved his first sale, for a 4-place Inline Deluxe to Natal Nature Conservation.
+Futurist for Extremae Fun President Winston Jordaan, Neoteric's dealer in South Africa, achieved his first sale, for a 4-place Inline Deluxe to the South African Natal Nature Conservation Organization.

 Hovercraft pilot training continued and a comprehension test and student pilot surveys were added to the training regimen.
 Photos of training and certified pilots may be viewed on HovercraftTraining.com.